dfki-ric-underactuated-lab/acromonk/software/python/simulation/README.md

 ## Trajectory Stabilization

-In order to stabilize the obtained trajectoy in closed-loop form with TVLQR or PID controller, it is needed to run the python script in the following path:
+In order to stabilize the obtained trajectory in closed-loop form with TVLQR or PID controller, it is needed to run the python script in the following path:
 `software/python/simulation/behavior_control/traj_stabilization.py`

 by: